Aloe arborescens Mill.

 Candelabra Aloe, Candelabra Plant, Krantz Aloe, Mountain Bush Aloe, Octopus Plant, Sword Aloe, Torch Aloe, Torch Plant, Tree Aloe

 Aloe arborescens subsp. arborescens, Aloe fructicosa, Aloe perfoliata var. arborescens, Catevala arborescens

-Aloe arborescens is a large succulent shrub, up to 10 feet (3 m) tall, with branching stems holding attractive rosettes of pale green, yellowish, or sometimes blue-green leaves.
-Each rosette grows up to 18 inches (45 cm) in diameter.
-Leaves are fleshy, narrow, and with conspicuous teeth along the edges.
-Flowers are cylindrical, vibrant red-orange and appear in late fall and early winter.
+Aloe arborescens is a large succulent shrub with branching stems that hold attractive rosettes of pale green, yellowish, or sometimes blue-green leaves.
+It grows up to 10 feet (3 m) tall.
+Each rosette is up to 18 inches (45 cm) in diameter.
+Leaves are thick, fleshy, and narrow, with conspicuous teeth along the edges.
+Flowers are cylindrical, vibrant red-orange, and appear in late fall and early winter.
 The inflorescence is usually unbranched and rises to 2 feet (60 cm) above the foliage.

 Learn more at How to Grow and Care for Aloe.

 Although A. arborescens is known for its beneficial effects on human health, it can be mildly toxic to cats and dogs when ingested.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.